 “For a start, the crypto world is evolving rapidly.
 Regulators are struggling to acquire the talent and learn the skills to keep pace given stretched resources and many other priorities.
 Monitoring crypto markets is difficult because data are patchy, and regulators find it tricky to keep tabs on thousands of actors who may not be subject to typical disclosure or reporting requirements,” the paper read.

-WOO Network VP of Ecosystem, Mitchell Nicholson said that the pronouncement from IMF plays an important role in the wider adoption of crypto assets.
+WOO Network Ecosystem's Mitchell Nicholson said that the pronouncement from IMF plays an important role in the wider adoption of crypto assets.

 "Global regulators and organizations like the IMF, IOSCO, and BIS will play an important role in harmonizing national policies on crypto assets.
 Going forward, crypto asset organizations will likely choose to pre-emptively operate in a compliant manner to help ensure the global regulatory framework for crypto assets remains reasonable,” Nicholson said.